Cairo Travel Guide: 15 Top Things to do in Cairo, Egypt🇪🇬

 The Coptic Museum contains a lot of information on Egypt's early Christian period and you will find one of Egypt's finest collections of Coptic art.
 The museum is open from 09:00 until 17:00, and last ticket can be bought at 16:00.
 Tickets costs EGP 100 for adults and EGP 50 for students (For Egyptians; tickets costs EGP 20 for adults and EGP 10 for students).

-10. NMEC - The National Museum of Egyptian Civilisation
+10. NMEC - The National Museum Of Egyptian Civilisation

 The National Museum of Egyptian Civilization is dedicated to telling the story of Egypt's human history, but mainly this is where you will find the Egypt's most famous Royal Mummies.
 22 mummies are displayed in a specially designed Royal Mummies Gallery.